brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 ## "Hey, kids, what time is it??"

-Also in the deleted post: I mentioned what I'd perceived as the Smoking Gun proving Ulysses had failed my "stress test" and thus had to hit the road was when, one morning, I opened the app on the Mac and it took several minutes to retrieve something I'd done on another device the night before, after which it gave a timestamp conforming to *right that minute* rather than the true time and date of the last edit.
+Also in the post: I mentioned what I'd perceived as the Smoking Gun proving Ulysses had failed my "stress test" and thus had to hit the road was when, one morning, I opened the app on the Mac and it took several minutes to retrieve something I'd done on another device the night before, after which it gave a timestamp conforming to *right that minute* rather than the true time and date of the last edit.

 I wondered about that aspect, too, as I did my post-cancellation research in recent days.
 I found---you guessed it---that when a device forces a sync either automatically, as the Mac did in that case (albeit belatedly so, which might even explain this particular oddity), or manually due to a user command, that [can](http://forums.storyist.com/topic/2987-syncing-problems-is-it-just-me/?do=findComment&comment=19938) [trigger](https://www.reddit.com/r/bearapp/comments/7i4s4s/manual_sync_notes_without_icloud/) a timestamp change.
 In fact, it [sometimes can be bizarre](https://discussions.apple.com/thread/8553656).
 Anyway, this is on the sync provider---in this case, Apple---rather than Ulysses GMBH &amp; Co. or other third parties, for that matter.

 ## Trusting, but verifying

 Bottom line: armed with my newly gained knowledge, I've started using Ulysses again over the last couple of days---once again "stress-testing" it, and so far, so good---and, this morning, I renewed my Ulysses subscription for another year.
-Thus, I killed the other post and redirected its traffic here.

 And, no, I actually do *not* like the taste of crow, since you ask.
 But I very much am glad to have Ulysses back in the fold.